 BFA in Costume Design

 The third year and fourth year are focused on design and conceptual experience, both in the studio and in actual production work.
-Webster is one of the few undergraduate institutions where students design all of the productions.
-Faculty input on production work is given through mentoring relationships.
-Students see their designs realized on stage.
-They experience every facet of the design process including concept meetings, shopping, working with costume staff, fittings and technical and dress rehearsals.
+Webster University is one of the few undergraduate institutions where students design for all of the theatre productions.
+Faculty develop a mentor relationship with costume design students and production work allows student designers see their work realized on stage.
+Undergraduates experience every facet of the design process including concept meetings, shopping, working with costume staff, fittings and technical and dress rehearsals.

 Students also graduate with a portfolio of produced work in addition to projects.